-The State of South Carolina imposes a 6% sales tax on the gross proceeds of sales of every person engaged in the business of selling tangible personal property at retail, a 7% sales tax on charges for any sleeping accommodations of less than 90 continuous days to the same person, a 6% sales tax on "additional guest charges" added to a room charge for a specific amenity, such as room service, laundering, in-room movies, and telephone charges, and a maximum sales tax of \$300 on the sale of certain items, such as motor vehicles.
-(See SC Code Sections 12-36-910, 12-36-920, 12-36-1110, and 12-36-2110.)
+The State of South Carolina imposes a 6% sales tax on the gross proceeds of sales of every person engaged in the business of selling tangible personal property at retail, a 7% sales tax on charges for any sleeping accommodations of less than 90 continuous days to the same person, a 6% sales tax on "additional guest charges" added to a room charge for room service, laundering and dry cleaning services, in-room movies, telephone service, and rentals of meeting rooms; and a maximum sales tax of \$300 on the sale of certain items, such as motor vehicles.
+(See Code Sections 12-36-910, 12-36-920, 12-36-1110, and 12-36-2110.)